sh95014/Taipan/README.md

 - [X] App Icon
 - [ ] Localization, including proper plurality handling and `fancyFormatted`
-- [ ] Keyboard support, including for the custom keypad and Apple \]\[ compatibility
+- [X] Keyboard support, including for the custom keypad and Apple \]\[ compatibility
 - [X] Untested haptics for when ship is hit
 - [ ] Feedback and alert sounds
 - [ ] Rotating a device between portrait and landscape orientations during a game
+- [ ] Buttons should look different while being pressed
+- [ ] Should be able to press any key to skip game delays

 ## Extra Effort

+- [ ] Unit tests, maybe even a robot that plays the game
 - [ ] Other color schemes, including a nostalgic green on black
 - [ ] Particle effects (confetti for retirement, fire for ship battles)
 - [ ] Saved game state
 - [ ] High scores
-- [ ] Improve layout on larger iPhones and portrait-orientation iPad
+- [ ] Improve layout on larger iPhones and portrait-orientation iPad.
+There's too much space given to the bottom pane, but SwiftUI makes this harder to fix than it sounds, at least for me.

 ## Screenshots